Net Worth

 Embarking On A Solo Career

-She eased into a solo career in 1992, releasing her debut album, “Diva,” which included hit singles like “Why” and “Walking on Broken Glass.”
+She launched her solo career in 1992, releasing her debut album, “Diva,” which featured hit singles such as “Why” and “Walking on Broken Glass.”

 Lennox was approached to perform “Love Song for a Vampire” for the soundtrack of Bram Stoker’s Dracula in the 1992 smash-hit movie.
 The cast included Gary Oldman, Wynona Ryder, and Keanu Reeves, and won numerous awards the following year.